-It’s 5pm and you have nothing on your menu plan for dinner.
+It’s 5pm and you have nothing on your weekly meal plan.

 Maybe you overslept and all eyes are on you for breakfast, but you have no idea what you can throw together.